 Health Indicator Report of Arthritis Prevalence

 Arthritis prevalence increases as people age and is significantly more common among women than men.
-For combined years 2014-2016, four to five percent of the adults 18-34 years old reported having arthritis.
-This increased to 43.2 percent for men and 56.5 percent for women ages 65 years and older.
+For combined years 2015-2017, 4.7 percent of Utah adults aged 18-34 and 49.2 percent of adults 65 years and older reported having arthritis.
+Women 65 years and older were the most likely to have arthritis with roughly 1 in 2 women having a diagnosis of arthritis (55.5 percent).

 NotesDoctor-diagnosed arthritis was self-reported and was not confirmed by a health-care provider; however, such self-reports have been shown to be acceptable for surveillance purposes.